Uncategorized

 Electrical

 Medical equipment often requires dedicated circuits, backup power provisions, and more outlets than typical offices.
-Imaging equipment may need special electrical service that only an experienced medical building contractor will anticipate.
+Moreover, imaging equipment may need special electrical service that only experienced healthcare contractors will anticipate during project planning.

 HVAC